 International Student Support Group*

-A weekly drop-in discussion and support group especially for international students.
+A weekly discussion and support group especially for international students.
 This dynamic group provides an opportunity to explore and share experiences as well as discuss topics such as adjustment, academic success, relationships, and various challenges.

 Offered Mondays, 2 to 3:30pm; start date to be determined

 A confidential and safe space for students who identify within the LGBTQIA+ communities to receive and provide support around issues of sexual orientation and/or gender identity.
 Topics discussed and explored may include identity, coming out, navigating relationships, creating support systems and feelings of safety and belonging on and off campus.

 Offered Fridays, 1:00 to 2:30pm; start date to be determined